Category Archives: Leadership

 Breakfast for Your Head

 You and I can talk.
 But, the success of your organization will not depend on our discussion.
 It will depend on you.
-It will depend on your thoughts, the way you think and how you think.
+It will depend on your thoughts, the way you think and how you think, perhaps fueled by a cup of Natural Mushroom Coffee to enhance clarity and focus.

 You can wake up in the morning and feed your brain (breakfast for your head) a buffet of morning news shows curated to lead your thoughts in a well defined prescribed manner, including persuasion to take a drug to lose weight.
 Or you could spend a few minutes in silent meditation, connecting to those things closest to your own intentions.